-Hay’s Galleria is the converted Hay’s Wharf on the banks of the River Thames
+Standing on the banks of the River Thames is a piece of Egyptian history.

-To read more of Metro Girl’s blog posts on London history, click here.
+To read Metro Girl’s other history blog posts, click here.

 Follow my blog with Bloglovin